Skyscanner/backpack-android/CONTRIBUTING.md

 ```

-In case you want to auto-perforce some actions for screenshots, you can check whether you're in a screenshot mode by following:
+In case you want to auto-perform some actions for screenshots, you can check whether you're in a screenshot mode by following:

 ```kotlin
 val automationMode = LocalAutomationMode.current